lunarphp/lunar/docs/src/extending/admin-hub.md

 });
 ```

-GetCandy comes with a collection of icons you can use in the Resources folder.
+Lunar comes with a collection of icons you can use in the Resources folder.
 If you wish to supply your own, simply use an SVG instead, e.g.

 ```php
 ->icon('<svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" stroke-width="1.5" stroke="#9A9AA9" fill="none" stroke-linecap="round" stroke-linejoin="round">